-Naming your baby vs. naming your business
+Naming a baby vs. naming a business

-Sometimes there are even committees involved, which usually lead to winning names like Poolife for a swimming pool cleaning company.
+Sometimes there are even committees involved, which usually lead to winning names like “Poolife” for a swimming pool cleaning company.

 Not only that, you have to get it approved by the lawyers.
 There aren’t any trademark laws protecting children’s names.
 You’re free to call your son Sam, even if there are seven other Sams in your neighborhood.

 Doesn’t work that way in the business world.
-There are hordes of lawyers who do nothing but trademark protection and application work.
+There are hordes of lawyers who do nothing but trademark application work and even more important, trademark enforcement.
 So if your product name even sounds like something that’s already out there, you’re in trouble.

-Face it, you probably don’t care what “Clark” means in Hungarian.
+Face it, you probably don’t care what your company name means in Hungarian.
 But there are dozens of stories of product names like the Chevy Nova, which didn’t translate real well.
 (In Spanish, Nova means “does not go.”)

 Sure, unfortunate names like Major Slaughter, Ima Nut or Moon Unit might cause a lifetime of grief, but they won’t make or break the poor kid’s career.
 In business, it’s hard to overcome a really bad brand name.

 • Overly clever, pun-filled names like The Hairport or The Family Hairloom.
 Har har.

-• Names that backfire completely when applied to internet URLs.
-Need a therapist?
+• Names that backfire completely when applied to internet URLs: Need a therapist?
 Try www.therapistfinder.com.
 Need some good art, go to www.speedofart.com.
 Looking for a nice pen? www.penisland.com.